michaelmusty/.dotfiles/ISSUES.markdown

 *   The checks gscr(1df) makes to determine where it is are a bit naive (don't work with bare repos) and could probably be improved with some appropriate git-reflog(1) calls
-*   I can probably share my psql() completions/shortcuts after sanitizing them a bit
-*   sxhkd(1) might be nicer than xbindkeys; it's in Debian Testing now
 *   dr(1df) is probably more practical in awk
 *   How come commands I fix with the fc builtin always seem to exit 1 even if they succeed?
 Did I do that or is it Bash?
-*   Wouldn't be too hard to add some HTTP BASIC auth to ix(1df) to make pastes manageable
 *   Running the block of git(1) commands in the prompt leaves five "stale" jobspecs around that flee after a jobs builtin run; only saw this manifest after 90dcadf; either I understand job specs really poorly or this may be a